olivia-em/docblog/src/catn/sketch4.md

   </div>
  <br>

- I derived the structure of my game from the first (three rooms connected by a central vestibule) and the content of the rooms (divine, romantic, and mundane)
+ I derived the structure of my game from the first (three rooms connected by a central vestibule) and the content of the rooms (divine, romantic, and mundane) from the second.
+ I also wanted to play with the idea of fulfilling conditions in order to win rather than 'getting out' of an exit.
+Therefore all the pathways out of the rooms are red herrings and lead to the players death.
+I also loved how in <i>Bronze</i> everytime the player examined the dining hall, a new flashback story would be revealed.
+I wanted to use this approach to reveal entries in a diary as well.
+ Because our assignment was to focus on setting, I wanted to play with the idea that these spaces aren't really physical but actually different mindsets.
+There